Overview of Institutional Effectiveness

-A planning, implementation and assessment process that allows us to evaluate whether our practices are meeting our goals.
-Institutional effectiveness (IE) activities help assess performance and provide university accountability.
-The IE process reinforces instructional and administrative quality and effectiveness through a systematic review of goals and outcomes that are consistent with FSU’s mission.
+Institutional Effectiveness (IE) is a cyclical planning, implementation and assessment process that allows us to evaluate whether our practices are meeting our goals.
+The process reinforces instructional and administrative quality and effectiveness through a systematic review of performance against FSU’s mission.

 Why do we evaluate Institutional Effectiveness?

-“Student outcomes—both within the classroom and outside of the classroom—are the heart of the higher education experience.
+“Student outcomes – both within the classroom and outside of the classroom – are the heart of the higher education experience.
 Effective institutions focus on the design and improvement of educational experiences to enhance student learning and support appropriate student outcomes for its educational programs and related academic and student services that support student success.
-To meet the goals of educational programs, an institution is always asking itself whether it has met those goals and how it can become even better.”
-(SACSCOC Resource Manual, page 66)
+To meet the goals of educational programs, an institution is always asking itself whether it has met those goals and how it can become even better” (SACSCOC Resource Manual, pages 66-67).

 How do we assess Institutional Effectiveness?

-SLOs - Academic programs develop student learning outcomes that specify knowledge, skills, values, and attitudes that students will attain throughout their studies in a program or in a specific course.
+Academic units develop Student Learning Outcomes (SLOs) in addition to POs that specify knowledge, skills, values and attitudes that students will attain throughout their studies in a program or in a specific course.
 Assessment methods and desired levels of student competencies are established in accordance with discipline-specific expectations and levels that are appropriate for post-graduation success.
-When feasible, SLOs can be written to conform to the requirements of discipline-specific accrediting agency.
+If appropriate, SLOs can be written to conform to the requirements of discipline-specific accrediting agency.

 What is the appropriate number of Program and Student Learning Outcomes?